Saturday, August 26, 2023

 The Hunchback of Notre Dame made this one famous.

-Illustration by Gustave Doré
+Illustration by Gustave Doré / zoom

 Hugo took poetic license by placing it at the end of the 15th century but his description is based on the main source, of the early 18th.*

-*Read online (both in French):
+*Read online (both in French)

 # # #

-its chief's first act was to come with a cannon.
+was to arrive with cannon.

 He told the crowd that he would blow up the rampart